sveltia/sveltia-cms/README.md

 ### Current limitations

-The table below shows the current limitations of Sveltia CMS, that are expected to be resolved before GA:
+These limitations are expected to be resolved before GA:

 | Feature | Status in Sveltia CMS |
 | --- | --- |